commotum/arc-analysis/BONGARD/Dictionary/primitives.md

 An intersection or **x-crossing** occurs where two lines or curves cross, forming the iconic “X” pattern with four separable arms.
 Road systems mark intersections with traffic signals; algebra plots the intersection of y = x and y = –x at the origin; knitting patterns rely on yarns crossing to lock stitches.
 Computer-vision algorithms flag X-junctions to infer occlusion order, while vector graphics treat a Bézier self-intersect as two distinct segments sharing the same point.
 In reasoning puzzles, the presence or absence of a true crossing—versus a mere touch or T-junction—often distinguishes class membership.

+### Intersection (Overlap)

+Intersection (overlap) means two regions share common territory—the part that belongs to *both* at once: in set theory **A ∩ B**, in probability “A *and* B,” and in computing boolean “AND” geometry or `JOIN` logic that keeps only shared elements.
+Visually, overlap appears through **shared area**, **occlusion**, or **blended boundaries** (one shape covering part of another, shaded map regions, or darkened overlaps from transparency).
+In Bongard-style puzzles, positives include at least one true overlap (a nonzero shared region), while negatives keep shapes disjoint or merely touching; the key cue is the existence of a real *shared region*, not mere closeness.

 ### Large (Size)

 “Large” denotes a magnitude that dominates its context: a boulder beside pebbles, a heading rendered in 64-point type amid 12-point body text, or a data table whose file size exhausts memory.
 Physics speaks of the large-scale structure of the universe; ecology studies large mammals that shape ecosystems.
 Perception scales “large” logarithmically: a 10 cm square looks large next to a stamp yet tiny beside a poster.
 In visual classification, panels may qualify when the largest element alone satisfies a rule—such as always being centered—making relative largeness the operative cue.